 The Final Verdict

-For park maps, check the Frankston City Council website.
+For park maps, visit the Frankston City Council website.

 A: No, it is unfenced and near wetlands.